liv-iz/tdf/Design Journal.md

 In the future, I would like to try this again with a different microcontroller and see if I could get it to work.
 Additionally, instead of doing position control based on time passed clculated by comparing the length of the song to when it started, I would like to get the song's progress in real time and adjust the control accordingly.
 Moreover, I would like to allow the user to pause and play the song and have the thing keep going.
 Finally, I would like to consider edge cases where the user skips a song halfway through for example.
 But for now and given the time we had, I am very happy with the outcome and so amazed by how much I learned in such little time! t was scary and frustrating but in retrospect, I did learn a lot.

+Working with Nikhilesh was also amazing, he was considerate, communicative, and extremely focused.
+He is an amazing industrial designer and learning from him was the highlight of this project.
+I feel like I have come out of this with a deep appreciation for modularity and ensuring parts can be easily swapped out during testing.
+And only once the design is finalized, can we print out a fully permannent sheet -- avoiding long prints.
+This is something I will definitely think of moving forward!

-Thank you for going eith me through this journey.
+Thank you for going along with me through this journey.
 See you next time!